digitalguy99/pwsh-syntax-highlighting/README.md

 # pwsh-syntax-highlighting
-This project is inspired by the [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting "Fish shell like syntax highlighting for Zsh") project
+This project is inspired by the [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting "Fish shell like syntax highlighting for Zsh") project.

 *Requirement: pwsh 5.1+*